StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 Additionally, adding the name of an artist as a cue will make the picture look like something that artist made, though it may condition the image's contents, especially if that artist had very narrow themes (Beatrix Potter gets you spurious rabbits, for instance).

-For a very detailed guide to prompt crafting, see [A Guide to Writing Prompts for Text-to-image AI](https://docs.google.com/document/d/17VPu3U2qXthOpt2zWczFvf-AH6z37hxUbvEe1rJTsEc/edit) if you feel like you want to read more.
+For a very detailed guide to crafting the best stable diffusion prompts, see [A Guide to Writing Prompts for Text-to-image AI](https://docs.google.com/document/d/17VPu3U2qXthOpt2zWczFvf-AH6z37hxUbvEe1rJTsEc/edit) if you feel like you want to read more.

 ## Appendix B: Resources and Links